Raglan Mine: Transportation and accommodations

-Historical airline service

-In 1979, Nordair was operating scheduled Boeing 737-200 passenger jet service to the area with direct one stop flights twice a week from Montreal Dorval Airport.

 Inuit relations

 In February 1995 Falconbridge Ltd. signed an Impact and Benefits Agreement (IBA) called the "Raglan Agreement (1995)" with the local Inuit community.
 The mine’s direct contribution to Nunavik’s economy was forecasted to be $130 million by the end of 2007.
 Originally the complex was created with the participation of the Inuit owned Makivik Corporation, with the hopes of attracting employment for local residents.
 Glencore is working with the Kativik Regional Government and the Kativik School Board to educate the local Inuit population so they will be able to work at the mine.
 Glencore aims to have at least 20% Inuit workers in the workforce.
 Currently the mines' Inuit work force is close to 20% with most of the remainder being French Canadian from southern Quebec.
 Given the cultural mix at the complex, ethnic origin and discrimination are significant on-site issues.
 In an attempt to further ease any social or cultural strain, Inuit workers are flown home to their communities at the end of each two-week shift.